jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 "It's okay."
 Ethan's hand found Sophia's under the table.
 "Just... not tonight."

 The conversation shifted to safer topics.
-Someone had brought a Dance Dance Revolution setupretro and ridiculousand soon there was a tournament happening.
+Someone had brought a Dance Dance Revolution setup—retro and ridiculous—and soon there was a tournament happening.
 Ethan and Sophia teamed up against Maya and Jordan, both couples failing spectacularly and laughing too hard to care.

 "You're terrible at this!"
 Maya yelled as Sophia missed another step.